All you Need to Know About Doing Business As (DBA)

 How to file a DBA name?

-The steps to file a DBA is quite simple.
+The steps to file a DBA registrations are quite simple.
 Here are some of them:

-• Get the paperwork done from the government office or county clerk’s office depending upon your business structure and state in which you are located.
+• Get the paperwork done from the government office or county clerk’s office depending on your business structure and the state in which you are located.

 • Give a fictitious name to a local newspaper to help people know about your business.